marekq/rss-lambda/readme.md

 The following description describes briefly what the files and folder contains;

 - The *deploy.sh* file can be used to deploy the stack to AWS.
 It will download all of the Lambda dependancies, pack them and upload them to S3 and deploy a CloudFormation stack using SAM.
 - The *template.yaml* file is the SAM CloudFormation stack for the deployment.
-You do not need to edit this file directly unless you want to change some of the default values of the stack.
+You do not need to edit this file directly.
+- The *lambda-crawl* folder has the Lambda function to discover the RSS feeds, if files are present on S3 and see how much days of data need to be retrieved.
+It is triggered at the start of the Step Function.
-- The *lambda-dynamo* folder contains the source code for the RSS retrieval Lambda.
-The function also optionally sends an email through SES when new articles are retrieved.
-You will also find the *feeds.txt* file here that contain the RSS feeds which should be checked.
+- The *lambda-getfeed* folder contains the source code the function that checks every feed individually.
+It is triggered in the map state of the Step Function.
+- The *statemachine* folder contains the source code for Step Function in JSON.
 - The *lambda-layer* folder contains the *requirements.txt* file for the Lambda layer of the blog retrieval function.